surniaulula/wpsso/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed clearing cache for multi-page content by moving the page number for caching from the transient name to a transient array key.
+	* Fixed clearing cache for multi-page content by moving the page number for caching from the transient name to the transient array key.
 * **Developer Notes**
 	* None.
 * **Requires At Least**